 Have truer words ever been spoken?
-Paris has this manner about it that makes it distinct from other capital cities.
-It is just as busy, with just as many rude and arrogant citizens and is teaming with tourists but still captures my heart like no other place ever has.
-I’m very open about the fact that I live in a constant daydream of walking to work in the French sun or picking up a fresh baguette every morning from the boulangerie on the corner but I am still a few years away from living out my fantasies just yet.
+Paris has a manner about it that makes it distinct from other capital cities.
+Despite being just as busy, inhabited by irritable citizens and teaming with tourists, it still captures my heart like no other place ever has.
+I often write about my dream of living in Paris, strolling along the Seine to work and picking up a fresh baguette from the boulangerie on the corner but I am still a few years away from living out my fantasies just yet.

-We went across to admire the architecture at Les Invalides and was very surprised to see a sort of circus on the Esplanade.
+I wanted to admire the architecture at Les Invalides but was very surprised to see a circus on the Esplanade as well.

-After a nosey in the shops on the Champs-Elysées, we also climbed up the Arc de Triomphe for a perfect view of the Eiffel Tower.
+After a mooch around the shops on the Champs-Elysées, we also climbed up the Arc de Triomphe for a perfect view of the Eiffel Tower.

-Our plan for the day was to visit three museums and see classic works of art in the Louvre, D’Orsay and Orangerie.
+Day two was dedicated to saying priceless works of art at the Louvre, D’Orsay and Orangerie.

 The architecture of the Louvre is artwork in itself, incredibly detailed and stunning to look at.